 About us

-London Oriana Choir is one of Britain’s leading choral groups and one of the most exciting and versatile in London.
+London Oriana Choir is one of Britain’s leading non-professional choral groups and one of the most exciting and versatile in London.

 Founded in 1973, and under the baton of Dominic Ellis-Peckham since 2013, the choir has gone from strength to strength, performing music from classical baroque to classic rock at venues such as the O2 Arena, St Martin-in-the-Fields